stormchaserroleplaying/stormchaserRPG/Talents/Druid/Wildfire/index.md

 When a small or larger creature dies within 30 feet of you or your wildfire spirit, a harmless spectral flame springs forth in the dead creature’s space and flickers there for 1 minute.
 As a free action at the beginning of your turn, you can extinguish the spectral flame there and either heal or deal fire damage to a creature that has passed through a flame during its last turn.
 The healing or fire damage equals 2d10 + your spellcasting attribute modifier.

-You can use this ability once per round, and in total a number of times equal to your spellcasting attribute modifier.
+You can use this ability once per round and it has a number of uses equal to your spellcasting attribute modifier.
 You regain all expended uses when you finish a long rest.

-### Blazing Reival
+### Blazing Revival

 <div style="margin-top:-10px;"></div>